jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/top-10-offensive-security-events/index.md

 Then,
 the OffensiveCon has a single track of talks for two full days.

-And that's our top 10.
+And that's our top 10 selection of hacking events.
 Of course,
 you can go to whichever conference best suits your skills and needs.
 We just hope that you find our selection useful\!